 The full paper outlines the interconnected barriers and biases that perpetuate these inequities and offers a four-point action plan for addressing them that forms the backbone of New Profit’s Inclusive Impact initiative:

-Significantly increase unrestricted, multi-year philanthropic investment capital and capacity building support for nonprofits led by Black, Indigenous, and Latino/a/x leaders.
+Significantly increase the flow of unrestricted, multi-year philanthropic capital and capacity building support for nonprofits led by Black, Indigenous, and Latino/a/x leaders.
 The resource flow must be equitable, flexible, and sufficient to fund nonprofits’ operational needs, and allow them to experiment and invest in growth opportunities.

 Build leadership in the philanthropic sector that is more representative of, and proximate to, the beneficiary populations the sector serves, and sufficiently diverse to ensure a wide range of ideas and solutions are surfaced.

 Commit to building diversity, equity, and inclusion capacity in the social sector and creating organizational environments that are inclusive and supportive of Black, Indigenous, and Latino/a/x leaders, enabling them to thrive.